 Pathologist, Brigham & Women’s Hospital

-Current studies using ‘knockout’ mice deficient in scavenger receptors confirm their critical importance in defense of the lung against environmental particles and infectious bacteria.
 My research program is also targeting another problem caused by inhaled particles (allergens)—asthma.
 Specifically, these studies have developed a novel mouse model of the maternal transmission of asthma risk.
-The role of maternal lymphocytes and cytokines is being investigated using adoptive transfer and cytokine blockade technologies.
+The role of epigenetic changes in dendritic cells in transgenerational transmission of asthma risk is our current project.
 The goal is to provide new insights into the mechanisms for allergic or ‘tolerance’ responses to inhaled allergens in early life.